jbardelli/jbardelli.github.io/_posts/2021-10-11-Level-Meter.md

-Level Meter of liquid interfaces in a burette or test tube using tensorflow object detection and OpenCV
+Level Meter of liquid interfaces in a burette or test tube using tensorflow object detection API and OpenCV libraries

 # Background
 This project started as a way to automatically measure volumes of oil and water in a test tube or burette used as a two phase separator.
-When these measurements need to be done at specific intervals during a large period of time, it is desirable to automate the process, since it can allow us to run a test without human intervention or sometimes after-hours.
+When these measurements need to be done at specific intervals during a large period of time, it is desirable to automate the process, since it can allow us to run a test without human intervention or after-hours.
 The required sensibility in a 10ml tube was at least 0.01ml which is what a person with experience can usually estimate in a glass burette (1/10th of the smallest division).

 There are many methods to measure level in liquids, among those there are ultrasonic, capacitive and optical.